The Learning Commons on the first floor is a dynamic, collaborative space combining research, technology and media.

 All the tables in the area provide power outlets for students’ laptops or other devices.
 Network access in the area is provided via Wi-Fi.

 Around the corner from the 2nd Floor Study Commons are two Graduate Study Rooms.

 Selley Study Commons

-The Study Commons provides seats that are nearly all private seating rather than group seating around tables.
-Still, students wishing to study together in groups in the study commons can effectively do so, since most of these private seats are grouped in clusters and where new tables are provided they are more effectively placed.
-These furniture clusters are of four basic types: Carrel seating (seat clusters with 4 units each, two units on each side), Pod work stations (work station seating in circular sets for single users), and individual lounge seating with privacy screens (individual soft chairs with built-in tablet arms and accompanying movable privacy screens with white boards).
+The Study Commons provides nearly all private seating.
+Students wishing to study quietly together can effectively do so, since most of these private seats are grouped in clusters.
+These furniture clusters are of four basic types: Carrel seating (seat clusters with 4 units each, two units on each side), pod work stations (work station seating in circular sets for single users), and individual lounge seating with privacy screens (individual soft chairs with built-in tablet arms.

 Group work is not allowed in the Selley Study Commons on the 3rd floor.

 Carrels available for assignment to graduate students and post-doctorates are located on the 1st and 3rd floors of the library.
 Preference for carrel assignment is given to graduate and post-doctoral students whose subject collections are located in the Howard-Tilton Memorial Library.
 Latin American Studies graduate students must contact the Latin American Library for carrel assignments on the 4th floor.
 Law students have access to research carrels in the Law Library in Weinmann Hall.